Veda Pratama

-Veda Ega Pratama (born 23 November 2008) is an Indonesian motorcycle racer currently competing in the 2025 FIM JuniorGP World Championship for Astra Honda Racing Team.
+Veda Ega Pratama (born 23 November 2008) is an Indonesian Grand Prix motorcycle racer who competes in the 2026 Moto3 World Championship with Honda Team Asia.
 He is the 2023 Asia Talent Cup champion, and the only Indonesian to achieve this feat so far.

-Veda will race in the 2026 Moto3 World Championship with Honda Team Asia.
+Veda has competed in the JuniorGP and Red Bull MotoGP Rookies Cup, where he finished as runner-up.

 Career

 Early career

 Veda was born in Wonosari, Indonesia.
 Influenced by his father, who raced in the Supersport 600 National Championship, he began riding minibikes at the age of five.
 Veda was crowned champion of the Indonesian National Club Underbone Race Championship in 2019, while also competing in the Astra Honda Racing School with bigger bikes and layouts, where he claimed several victories.

-Asia Talent Cup
+Asia Talent Cup (2021–2023)

 Following his national success, aged 12, Veda was selected to compete as a wildcard entry in the Indonesian rounds of the 2021 Asia Talent Cup, which consisted of four races held at Mandalika.
 He finished in the top ten in two of the three races he contested, crashing out in one of them.
 The fourth race was cancelled due to a shortage of track marshals.
 For 2022, Veda was given a full-time seat in the Asia Talent Cup, where he would clinch six podiums in total, of which three were race victories.
 His final position in the standings was third.

 He remained in the Cup for 2023 and took the crown after winning nine out of twelve races, missing the podium on only two occasions.